liaoxiong3x/DeepCreamPy/TROUBLESHOOTING.md

 # Troubleshooting

 ## Poor Mosaic Decensorings/Mosaic Decensoring Does Nothing
-The mosaic decensoring is a WIP feature.
-Poor results should be expected.
+Mosaic decensoring is a WIP feature.
+Poor results are possible.
+It is possible the mosaic decensoring does nothing.

 ## Strange Color Decensors
 If your decensor output looks like this, then the censored regions were not colored correctly.